All Episodes

 We're truly cowards.

-And we know in our hearts that we're not.
+We know in our hearts that we're not.

 Let's prove it once and for all, no matter what anybody might say.

-Matthew May says we are a nation of cowards.
+This is why, Snerdley, Matthew May says we are a nation of cowards.

-We're cowed.
+We're counted.

 People are deathly afraid of opposing anyone or anything that stems from the race industry because they're afraid of being called racist.

-So in a no, not me.
+So, in a no, not me.

-Not not me, not me.
+Not me, not me.

 Well, I know.